stuffnting/11ty-notes/basic-build-process.md

 |            | or `subdir/template/index.njk`      |
 | **Output** | `_site/sub-dir/template/index.html` |
 | **Href**   | `/sub-dir/template/`                |

+### Multiple files per directory

+A file that has the same name as the folder becomes `index.html`, whereas, files with names other than the folder name get their own folders.

+For example:

+`_src/mo-juice/mo-juice.md` becomes `_site/mo-juice/index.html`

+and,

+`_src/mo-juice/no-juice-here.md` becomes `_site/mo-juice/no-juice-here/index.html`

 ### Build to custom locations: `permalink`